Tuesday, 12 November 2024

 To uphold the integrity of the guardianship and power of attorney frameworks while meeting the requirements specified in the Aged Care Act 1997, a tailored arrangement has been implemented.
 This arrangement includes essential safeguards to protect the rights and interests of older adults in Victoria, ensuring their dignity and autonomy are respected in aged care settings without undermining the principles guiding guardians and attorneys.
 This bill places the resident’s preferences at the centre.
 By prioritising the resident’s own choice of substitute decision-maker, the bill upholds the autonomy and dignity of older Victorians.
 This ensures that even if a resident cannot make decisions directly, their own wishes are still respected as much as possible.

 As I said, my mum is 88.
 She recently had a mastectomy – I hope you do not mind me telling people that, Mum.
 She is an incredibly strong woman, but we did have that discussion about power of attorney and also that other discussion: ‘What happens if the operation doesn’t go well, if I don’t come out of it?’
 We had that discussion about what my mum wanted and what she preferred.
 My brother and I have started discussions about my mum and her future also in terms of what would be going on if she goes into residential aged care.
 What this bill will also do, I think, is stop family infighting.
-I know my sister – who will not be reading Hansard, because she lives in America – will not be able to assist or be the person that will have say over what happens with my mum.
+I know my sister – who will not be reading Hansard, because she lives in America – will not be able to assist or be the person that will have a say over what happens with my mum.
 My brother and I – my brother lives in Sydney and I live here – as I said, have been talking about the future for Mum and what might happen.
 My brother and I get on very well, but we do not always agree on the same thing, and I think this bill is important because we will go to our mother and we will ask her who she would like to represent her in terms of restrictive practices.
-We can be assured that we are fulfilling Mum’s wishes – we are doing what she wants.
+We can be assured that we are fulfilling Mum’s wishes; we are doing what she wants.

 Somewhere one would hope that there will be the knowledge within Mum and that she feels safe in that wherever she may go.
 Heaven help her if she gets dementia – I know the member for South-West Coast spoke emotionally and really poignantly about her experience with her mother, and I think that would be an incredibly difficult thing to stand by and watch.
 I have some good friends whose mother did the same thing – she got dementia and was very violent and spiteful towards their kids.
 I am hoping with my mum, if she ever gets a little bit grumpy, she will know that with my brother or me – whoever she decides to be the person to make these decisions – she is in safe hands and that she is loved.
 So I certainly commend this bill to the house.